Project Overview

 - Twenty-six participating CKD programs and 6 adult transplant centres across Ontario, caring for >20,000 patients.

-- The CKD programs were randomly assigned to either usual care (13 CKD programs) or the multi-component quality improvement strategy (13 CKD programs)
+- The CKD programs were randomly assigned to either usual care (13 CKD programs) or the multicomponent intervention (13 CKD programs)

-- Administrative support to establish local teams to drive performance
+- Administrative support to establish local quality improvement teams

 - Transplant educational resources